hari-2807/Learn_Python/Day 2/README.md

-# Day 2: Understanding Data Types and Manipulating Numbers
+# Understanding Data Types and Manipulating Numbers

 ## 🎯 Goal
 Build a **Tip Calculator** that can handle user input, perform mathematical calculations involving percentages, and format numerical output using f-strings.